ssesselmann/prime_number_fusion/README.md

 # Prime Number Fusion Simulator

-This program is based on a hypotheseis that nuclear synthesis may be based on a prime number system.
+This program is based on the hypotheseis that nuclear synthesis may be based on a prime number system.
-Steven Sesselmann devised a set of rules for building prime numbers as follows.
+Steven Sesselmann invented a set of rules for building prime numbers as follows.

 # The Postulates
 * We assume an unlimited supply of p1's [prime numbers 2]